Local analysis, no uploads

 Select games to analyze

-Choose which games to review—by time control, date, or result.
-Import as many as you like, with no daily cap.
+Choose which games to review by time control, date, or result.
+Import as many as you like.

 3